 The Transitions Gardens project is to explore outdoor installations in hospitable settings that would facilitate good transitions in life and/or faith.
 It is taking years of inquiry and looking to pair discoveries with physical objects in green spaces.

 There are surprisingly many transitions that we all experience and often, coming in various forms of loss, opportunity and threat.
 The (super) natural elements of birth, life and death are repeated within a whole life cycle/frame from childhood and adolescence through to young, mid and older life.
-These are also reflected in the life mentoring journey of Jesus as he undoes incarnation, crucifixion and resurrection.
+These are also reflected in the life mentoring journey of Jesus as he undergoes incarnation, crucifixion and resurrection.
 Such transitions may be explicit and epic.
-They may also be very subtle and we may be slow to recognise, appreciate and relate healthily to any transition, when it does come around.
+They may also be very subtle.
+We may be slow to recognise, appreciate and relate healthily to any transition, when it enfolds us.

 Human beings have used nature and ritual to buffer the effects of change and to support a life event, rather than denying or indulging it.
 Angeles Arrien